20 April 1946

 League of Nations dissolved

 The League of Nations, the intergovernmental organisation which was the forerunner to the present United Nations was officially dissolved on April 20, 1946.
 It lasted 26 years.
+This is an important topic for the world history segment of the UPSC syllabus.

 - The precursor to the League of Nations (LN) was the Inter-Parliamentary Union (IPU) formed in 1889.
 It was established by Frédéric Passy, a French economist and Sir William Randal Cremer, an English politician.